cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 # How to use
-The serializer is available via `gvk::serializer` class and can be used for, i.e. improving load times of huge orca scenes.
+The serializer is available via `gvk::serializer` class and can be used for, i.e. improving load times of ORCA scenes.
 It is initialized either by a `gvk::serializer::serialize` or a `gvk::serializer::deserialize` object, where both take a path to a **cache** file.
 `gvk::serializer::serialize` creates and writes to the **cache** file and `gvk::serializer::deserialize` reads from the **cache** file at the given path.
 A helper function